 Anthony: You can have whatever you want!

 Lizzy, “Ok, because I have a list!
-I’m thankful for Jared (Lizzy’s fiance) he’s always showing me off and I just think we need more people like him.
+I’m thankful for Jared (Lizzy’s fiance) he’s always showing me off, and I think we need more people like him.
 I want people to know that I truly do love everybody.
 I want to be friends with everybody.
 I love Jesus!
-And a lot of people are always amazed that I’ve been able to remain so optimistic about this whole thing but really I know I’m just blessed.
+Also, a lot of people are always amazed that I’ve been able to remain so optimistic about this whole thing but really I know I’m just blessed.
 I’m positive probably because of all the people who are around me and support me.
 I still get to live my life because I have the best friends and community anybody could have, and God has my back!”

 See you around, Elko!
 Stay active!